jisung-choi/eshop/README.md

 ## Overview

 This portofolio project was developed using MEAN stack.
 Some of its core functionalities are listed below.
-Use the following account to fully test out functionalities: (ID:user0@email.com, PW:123456)
+Use the following account to fully test out functionalities: (ID: user0@email.com, PW: 123456)

 - Search products on search bar
 - Auto-complete recommendations on search bar